thebadjavi/docs/docs/user/desktops.md

 When the desktop is stopped you can delete it.
 This action will ask for confirmation as it is **NOT REVERSIBLE**.
 You will lose anything that was related to that desktop.

-## Convert to template
+## Create template

-When a desktop is stopped you will find in its details (clicking the + button on the left) a button to 'template it'.
+When a desktop is stopped you will find in its details (clicking the + button on the left) a button to **Template it**.
 The form to create a template will ask for some information:

 - **Name**: Give it a name that users will search for when creating a new desktop from that template.
 - **Description**: Optional but will give users information about.